-- Section 13.10.1 Creative options for use of funds generated by remedies within a building must be approved by the principal and the staff receiving the remedies. - Section 13.10.2 Some teachers within a grade level, or specialists working in elementary schools, may choose to exceed the contractual class size limit without triggering remedies so that other teachers at that grade level, or other specialists working in elementary schools, may have fewer students, provided that, should the total number of students assigned to those teachers involved exceed the numbers that would trigger contractual remedies, the remedy will apply. - Section 13.10.3 These options apply similarly to teachers working together between departments, or multi-age classes, etc. at either the secondary or elementary level.
+Creative options for use of funds generated by remedies within a building must be approved by the principal and the staff receiving the remedies.

+Some teachers within a grade level, or specialists working in elementary schools, may choose to exceed the contractual class size limit without triggering remedies so that other teachers at that grade level, or other specialists working in elementary schools, may have fewer students, provided that, should the total number of students assigned to those teachers involved exceed the numbers that would trigger contractual remedies, the remedy will apply.

+These options apply similarly to teachers working together between departments, or multi-age classes, etc. at either the secondary or elementary level.
 Other configurations may be approved provided that overall contractual class size and daily load limits are not exceeded without the applicable remedies, and provided that all affected staff agrees to the plan.
 It is not the intent of this language to provide staffing alternatives to address enrollment increases.

-Section 13.10.4 Impact of special education students on general education classrooms: When possible, IEP and 504 identified students will be assigned in a manner that results in an equitable apportionment among general education teachers at each school, with special consideration for the nature and extent of the disability in order to meet individual student needs.
+Impact of special education students on general education classrooms: When possible, IEP and 504 identified students will be assigned in a manner that results in an equitable apportionment among general education teachers at each school, with special consideration for the nature and extent of the disability to meet individual student needs.
 Creative options for distribution of IEP and 504 identified students should follow the creative options process found in Section 13.10.

-ARTICLE 14 NON-INSTRUCTIONAL DUTIES AND TRAVEL
+ARTICLE 14 | NON-INSTUCTIONAL DUTIES AND TRAVEL

-Section 14.1 The parties understand and agree that the District has and retains the right to assign duties of employees.
+The parties understand and agree that the District has and retains the right to assign duties of employees.
 It is recognized that it may be necessary to assign duties other than normal classroom instruction, but the use of employees to perform such functions will be kept to a minimum whenever possible.